 Creedence Clearwater Revival started a 9-week run at #1 on the U.S. album charts with Cosmo’s Factory today in 1970.
 The title referred to drummer Doug Clifford’s nickname “Cosmo” and the fact that he’d started to call their rehearsal space in Berkley California “The Factory”, as John Fogerty had insisted on the band practicing nearly every day.

 Led Zeppelin released their 8th studio album In Through The Out Door today in 1979.
 It would be their last record of entirely new material, and their last with drummer John Bonham.
 The title refers to the band’s struggles over the previous two years, following the cancellation of the rest of their 1977 tour after the death of Robert Plant’s son Karac, and the band’s “tax exile” from England: Trying to get back in the public mind was like trying to “get in through the out door”.

 The Police, who had broken up in 1986, got back together for the first time today in 1992 at the wedding of bass playing frontman Sting and his actress girlfriend Trudie Styler.
 They only played a few songs, borrowing instruments from the band they’d hired to play the reception, The Troggs.

 Rock and Roll Birthdays

-KZOK disc jockey, Room Nine, Young Pioneers, Chemistry Set, Down With People, The Green Pajamas, and The King County Queens drummer, and your This Day In Classic Rock scribe Scott Vanderpool is 57.
+KZOK disc jockey, Room Nine, The Young Pioneers, Chemistry Set, Down With People, The Green Pajamas, The King County Queens, and Value Ape singing drummer, and your This Day In Classic Rock scribe Scott Vanderpool is 58.